civican/legisinfo/44-1/bills/C-69/bill_text.md

   **(1)** Paragraph (h) of the definition **regular eligible amount** in subsection 146.01(1) of the Act is replaced by the following:

-    the total of the amount and all other eligible amounts received by the individual in the calendar year that includes the particular time does not exceed $**60,000**, and
+    the total of the amount and all other eligible amounts received by the individual in the calendar year that includes the particular time does not exceed $60,000, and

   **(2)** Paragraph (g) of the definition **supplemental eligible amount** in subsection 146.01(1) of the Act is replaced by the following:

-    the total of the amount and all other eligible amounts received by the individual in the calendar year that includes the particular time does not exceed $**60,000**, and
+    the total of the amount and all other eligible amounts received by the individual in the calendar year that includes the particular time does not exceed $60,000, and

   **(3)** The portion of subsection 146.01(4) of the Act before the formula is replaced by the following:

-    **(4)** **Subject to subsection (4.1)**, there shall be included in computing an individual's income for a particular taxation year included in a particular participation period of the individual the amount determined by the formula
+    **(4)** Subject to subsection (4.1), there shall be included in computing an individual's income for a particular taxation year included in a particular participation period of the individual the amount determined by the formula

   **(4)** Section 146.01 of the Act is amended by adding the following after subsection (4):